afourmy/pyNMS/README.md

 ## Automatic device configuration

-After an AS is created, NetDim shows all Cisco commands required to properly configure the protocol on the device.
+After an AS is created, pyNMS shows all Cisco commands required to properly configure the protocol on the device.
 This information can in turn be used along with network emulator like GNS3 to learn how to configure a network.

 ![Automatic configuration](https://github.com/mintoo/networks/raw/master/Readme/config.PNG)